Cotalker/documentation/docs/documentation/admin/workflows/settings_panels/workflow_create_edit.md

 <span className="hero__subtitle">Settings Panel Guide</span>

 _Settings panel for creating and editing a workflow.
 Edit an existing workflow to configure settings not initially available when creating it.
-From this panel, modify and add states, rountines, subtasks, start forms, and SLAs.
+From this panel, modify and add states, routines, subtasks, start forms, and SLAs.
 Make your Start Forms public._

 ## Create a Workflow {#create-workflow}
 You can create a new workflow by pressing the <span className="badge badge--secondary">+</span> icon found in the upper right-hand corner of the [Workflows Settings Panel](/docs/documentation/admin/workflows/settings_panels/workflows-setup).